Famous/framework/sugar.md

 #### Setter events

-It's a common pattern for a BEST component to expose an event whose sole job is to modify a bit of state whose name is the same of the event function.
+It's a common pattern for a BEST component to expose an event whose sole job is to modify a bit of state whose name is the same as the event function.
 Consider this:

     events: {
         '$public': {